bbauska/W3Cx-2of5/README.md

 story are important to understanding the news story and therefore should be displayed with the \<img\> tag.
-The example of the cool banner with teletypes and coffee was meant to evoke competence and urgency, however, that image is **not** essential to understanding the news story.
+The example of the cool banner with teletypes and coffee was meant to evoke competence and urgency, however, that image is <b>not<b> essential to understanding the news story.
 That image is decorative.

 Decorative images are incorporated via CSS.